Melumi11/Melumi11/README.md

 ### It is I, Melumi.
-I am currently in school.
+I am currently in school learning CS.
 I'm interested in code, games, and the various other things you can see in my repositories.
-I can be contacted at Melumi@melumi.ml

 <!--
 **Melumi11/Melumi11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.